-Over 101,000 Newfoundlanders and Labradorians with existing private coverage for their diabetes medication or contraceptives could be disrupted, with over 52,000 residents that could be pushed off their existing plan and nearly 50,000 residents that could be forced to switch medications or pay out-of-pocket for their current medications.
+Over 23,000 Islanders with existing private coverage for their diabetes medication or contraceptives could be disrupted, with nearly 11,000 Islanders that could be pushed off their existing plan and 12,000 Islanders that could be forced to switch medications or pay out-of-pocket for their current medications.
+A better approach is to target scarce public resources to those who do not have existing drug coverage.

-Instead of spending scarce public resources on those who already have good prescription drug coverage, this funding could be better spent expanding prescription drug coverage of Newfoundlanders and Labradorians without existing access or other healthcare priorities of the province.
+Instead of spending scarce public resources on those who already have good prescription drug coverage, this funding could be better spent expanding prescription drug coverage of Islanders without existing access or other healthcare priorities of the province.
 As well, the federal government has not adequately costed or allocated the necessary funds to run the proposed program.
 This creates a risk for provinces to make up for the shortfall at a time when provincial governments are already facing healthcare funding challenges.